smartloli/EFAK/README.md

 # Contributors

-Thanks to the following members for maintaining the project.If this project help you reduce time to develop, you can give us a star.
+Thanks to the following members for maintaining the project.
+If this project help you reduce time to develop, you can give us a star.

 |Alias |Github |Email |
 |:-- |:-- |:-- |